Volkswagen Bora (China): Fourth generation (2018)

 In April 2018, FAW-Volkswagen revealed a new Volkswagen Bora sedan based on the MQB platform.
 The new model is similarly sized compared with the just revealed Volkswagen Lavida Plus which also stands on the MQB platform.
 The new Volkswagen Bora is available in the Chinese car market in September 2018 with prices starting from around 115,000 yuan.

-The powertrain of the fourth generation Bora is equipped with a 1.4 liter turbo inline-4 engine developing 150hp (110kW) and 250 N·m or a 1.5 liter engine developing 115hp and 150N·m.
+The powertrain of the fourth generation Bora is equipped with a 1.4-liter turbo inline-4 engine developing 148 hp and 250 Nm or a 1.5-liter engine developing 113 hp and 150 Nm.